OpenEvalProject/evals/manuscripts/elife-73288/v2/manuscript.md

 ## Results

-## The model with baseline covariates reveal immune subpopulations and age predict PFS
+### The model with baseline covariates reveal immune subpopulations and age predict PFS

 Bayesian multivariate proportional hazards regression was performed on the 42 covariates derived at baseline (C1) and PFS outcome.
 We utilized the stringent selection criteria based on a proportional hazards regression model to minimize overfitting based on the cross-validation performance (Figure 2A).
 This revealed two baseline immune subpopulations with a β value which exceeded the critical β value threshold, that is, CD14+CD16+CD33+CD11b+ monocytes thereafter referred to as CD33+CD14+ monocytes according to previous nomenclature (Cravens et al., 2007) and double negative (CD27-IgD-) B cells (DN B cells), as well as one clinical covariate – age (Figure 2B).
 Missingness covariates were included in this analysis and did not affect the outcome of the signature.

 ![Figure 2.](https://cdn.elifesciences.org/articles/73288/elife-73288-fig2-v2.jpg)

-**Figure 2.:** +CD14+ monocytes and double negative B cells predict progression-free survival (PFS).(A) Covariates were ranked for importance and selected by a proportional hazards regression model with cross-validation.
+**Figure 2.:** (A) Covariates were ranked for importance and selected by a proportional hazards regression model with cross-validation.
 (B) Proportional hazards regression revealed three covariates which exceed the beta critical value – CD33+CD14+ monocytes, double negative B cells, and age.
 (C) Forest plot of the three covariates within PFS risk score with dotted line indicating the range, around 1, of typical random covariates.
 (D) PFS risk signature performance, low risk score (n=27) and high-risk score (n=26).
 Log rank p-value = 6.0e-5, with numbers at risk demonstrated under Kaplan-Meier curve.
 The multivariate analysis resulted in risk signatures that are linear combinations of weighted covariates.
 Their ability to predict outcome is demonstrated with data split by signature value.

 Evaluation of the individual β values reveal that baseline CD33+CD14+ monocytes and DN B cells have a β value of –1.05 and –0.53, respectively, and hence a higher baseline value of both populations is predictive of better PFS.
 Age, with a β value of 0.47, is associated with poorer PFS.
 The HRs of the individual covariates are depicted in Figure 2C.
 The baseline risk scores correlated strongly with PFS (C-index=0.60, τ=−0.33, p=0.0005).
 The risk score equation is given in Supplementary file 7.

 The risk scores generated from this signature were split at the median value to generate low-risk and high-risk cohorts (Figure 2D).
 The median PFS of the low-risk and high-risk cohorts are 8.3 and 3.6 months, respectively (log rank p-value = 6.0e-5).

-## Incorporating laboratory-based covariates after one cycle of treatment improves ability to predict PFS benefit
+### Incorporating laboratory-based covariates after one cycle of treatment improves ability to predict PFS benefit

 We subsequently evaluated if the incorporation of early laboratory-based changes into the signature improves its predictive ability.
 A separate predictive model incorporating an additional 29 new covariates, that is, relative on treatment changes in laboratory-based parameters at cycle 2 with respect to the value at baseline (C1).